biopython/biopython/DEPRECATED.rst

 parse the XML output instead, however Bio.SearchIO will initially attempt to support plain text BLAST output.

+The module was removed in Release 1.72 from the public API.
+It lives now in maintenance mode in Bio.SearchIO._legacy to preserve existing functionality.

 Bio.Blast.Applications
 ======================
 NCBI "legacy" BLAST tool wrappers FastacmdCommandline, BlastallCommandline,